 Armed Forces Pension Scheme 2015 (AFPS 15)

 When the coalition government came to power in 2010, it commission Lord Hutton to conduct a review of Public Sector pension schemes.
 The aim of this review was to save money.
 Nevertheless, Lord Hutton consulted widely and although his review led to new pension schemes being introduced across the public sector, the various schemes remain very different, reflecting the different natures, circumstances and terms of service of the professions involved.
-The new Armed Forces Scheme introduced as a result of the Hutton Report takes effect from 1 April 2015.
+The new Armed Forces Scheme introduced as a result of the Hutton Report took effect from 1 April 2015.
 Its main features are:

 - Non-contributory & defined benefit (but career average rather than final salary) scheme.

 - All personnel will be transferred onto the new scheme except those born before 1 Apr 67 who will remain on their existing scheme

 - Pension rights accrued for those who were on AFPS 75 or AFPS 05 are protected are protected, including Immediate Pension, EDP and Commutation and will be paid out when expected.
 These benefits will be valued at salary and rank on exit from the Armed Forces.